StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ### Component context menu

 When you hover over a component, the component context menu is displayed.
-This gives you information about the component, such as its health state and name.
-You can also run the actions and shortcuts specific to the component from here.
+This gives you information about the component, including its name, type, health state and propagated health state.
+You can also run shortcuts and the actions specific to the component from here.

 ### Actions

-Actions can be used to expand the topology selection in one of the following ways:

-* Show all dependencies -- shows all dependencies for selected component
+Actions can be used to expand the topology selection to show all dependencies for selected component.
+Other actions may be available for specific components, such as [component actions](../../../configure/topology/component_actions.md) that are installed as part of a StackPack or [custom component actions](../../../develop/developer-guides/custom-functions/component-actions.md).

-A list of the available actions is included in the Component Details pane when you select a component and also in the component navigation menu, which is displayed when you hover over a component.
+A list of the available actions is included in the Component Details pane when you select a component and also in the component context menu, which is displayed when you hover over a component.

 ![Actions](../../../.gitbook/assets/v43_actions.png)

-The default list of actions can be extended with [component actions](../../../configure/topology/component_actions.md) that are installed as part of a StackPack or you can [write your own](../../../develop/developer-guides/custom-functions/component-actions.md) custom component action functions.
+### Shortcuts

+Shortcuts give you direct access to detailed information about the specific component:

+* **Show component properties** - opens the component properties popup.
+This is the same as clicking SHOW COMPONENT PROPERTIES in the Component Details pane.
+* **Investigate in subview** - opens a subview containing only this component.
+The subview allows you to investigate a single component in all perspectives without needing to adjust the view filters.
+This is the same as clicking INVESTIGATE IN SUBVIEW in the Component Details pane.

 ## Relations